 Josh Ryker, MS, BCBA

 Josh has been working with special needs children since 2008 in a variety of volunteer and professional capacities.
 He received his Bachelors degree in Early Childhood Education in 2010 from Ashford University.
 Shortly after, a teaching career led him to the world of ABA by 2011 and he began his pursuit of a Master’s degree in Psychology with a focus in ABA.
 He graduated Kaplan University with this degree in 2014 and passed the BCBA exam in 2016.
 Josh is very results driven and thrives on seeing the evidence of success not only in the children he serves, but in the data that is collected.
 When he isn’t basking in the glory of his data sheets, he enjoys spending time with his family.

 Julie received her Master of Arts in Psychology from the University of the Rockies in 2014.
 Following her degree, she completed her BCBA coursework through Florida Institute of Technology in December 2015.
-Julie has recently become a Board Certified Behavior Analyst as of June 2016 and is excited to start her new chapter with ABS as a Consultant.
-She has worked professionally with a wide range of children since 2013, and has specifically been practicing ABA since 2014.
-“ABS has given me the opportunity to work with the most fun and diverse group of children.
-Being an energetic person myself, I enjoy matching the energy of my clients in order to make a more positive experience through ABA.”
+Julie has been a Board Certified Behavior Analyst since June 2016.
+She has worked professionally with a wide range of children since

 Elizabeth Bouchelle, M.Ed., BCBA